SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 ### [Parameter scales](@id petab_parameters_scales)

-Internally, parameters that are fitted are converted to a logarithmic scale (generally, this is considered advantageous).
+Internally, parameters that are fitted are converted to a logarithmic scale (generally, this is considered advantageous[^2]).
 To prevent this conversion, the `scale=:lin` argument can be used.
 Here we change the scale of *kB* to linear:

 ```petab1
 par_kB = PEtabParameter(:kB; scale=:lin)